Photographers

 Cashiers will be replaced and they are paid even less.

-Ryan (Highly likely) says
+Ryan (Highly likely) 4 years ago

 Several forms of photography, particularly product photography, have already been largely automated with locations where you can bring your product, place it in a lightbox set, and AI assists the (non-photographer) customer in taking a series of professionally lit product shots.
 They're quite effective, will be easy to expand to new locations.
 Many of the techniques will eventually be possible to extend to portrait photography as well.